'Agatha Raisin' Actor Ashley Jensen Is Selling Her Somerset Home

 — Sunday Mail (@Sunday_Mail) June 24, 2018

-Jensen, who starred in Ugly Betty has put the four-bedroom house on the market for £850,000 (approximately $1.1 million).
+Jensen, who starred in Ugly Betty, has put the four-bedroom house on the market for £850,000 (approximately $1.1 million).
 The couple had bought the house three years ago for £550,000 after moving to Somerset from London to raise their son, Francis, age 8.

 Real estate agents say that the home is a “detached period house believed to date back to the mid-18th century.”

-Hamptons estate agents, who are selling the Jensen property says that the house has some unique features.
+Hamptons estate agents, who are selling the Jensen property, says that the house has some unique features.

 “A key feature of this lovely home is a bespoke fitted, open-plan kitchen dining room, with doors opening out to the garden.”

-The home has large gardens, decking, a hot tub and a studio with a gym.
+The home has large gardens, decking, a hot tub, and a studio with a gym.

 The agent says that the house was just placed on the market, but they are confident that it won’t last long.